 - 1. Frame the interior wall (as required) to support the entire weight of the fully installed control unit, including standby batteries. - 2.
-Install a semiflush trim ring (optional) to the backbox. - 3.
+Install a semiflush trim ring (optional) to the backbox. - For an FX64 backbox, use the SA-TRIM1 trim ring. - 3.
 Route the field wiring through the designated knock-out locations to ensure separation of power-limited and non-power limited wiring. - Refer to "Panel backbox wire routing" on page 5. - 4.
 Fasten the panel backbox to the framing studs where indicated.